rogupt305/RC-high-wing-trainer/README.md

 - Optimal Flying Speed: Conduct various tests at lower throttle percentages to find the optimal cruise speed before attempting high-AOA (angle of attack) maneuvers.

 # Conclusion and Future Technical Roadmap
-While the initial flight resulted in a structural failure, the craft demonstrated significant structural stability and the potential for high G-force manuevers.
-The data regarding the longitudinal stability and the thrust-to-weight ratios is critical for the next iteration of this project.

-## Upcoming Objectives
-- Redesign the Landing Gear: Extending the struts
-- CG Optiumization: Implementing a better battery tray for easy adjustment
-- Stabilization: My long term goal is to integrate an onboard flight controller to implement PID (Proportional-Integral-Derivative) control loops, providing an active pitch and roll stabilization to counter the high-theta instabilities observed during the flight.
+### Project Synthesis
+The development of this high-wing UAV successfully demonstrated the feasibility of integrating high-output brushless propulsion systems with a hand-bamufacturef foabmoard airframe.
+While the initial flight envelope was limited by a longitudinal stability deficit, the airframe's performance confirmed an exceptional thrust-to-weight ratio and structural resilience.
+The project transitioned from an intuitive build to a diagnostic study of aerodynamic stall mechanics and center-of-gravity (CG) calibration.

+### Key Findings
+- Structural Integrity: The "Score-and-fold" method prvided significant structural integrity, sufficient for high-AOA and extreme G-force climbs, with no airframe deformation observed at all under maximum throttle.
+The hollowness of the fuselage contributes to an extremely aerodynamic design, despite high drag insinuated from the airfoil.
+- Stability: Identification of a CG at the 56% chord position creates a critical pitch-up moment, exceeding the elevator's authority at both high and low speeds.
+- Reinforcement: The usage of a power pod successfully isolated the kinetic energy to the replacable propellor, safeguarding the battery, motor, and ESC despite their location at the front of the aircraft.

+### Future Technical Roadmap
+- Static Margin Recalibration: Mechanically shifting the battery tray forward to lock the CG at the 25% chord ensures a self-leveling, energy-efficient flight path.
+- Increased Ground Clearance: Redesigning the landing gear struts or purchasing professional landing gear allows for cleaner propellor rotation on unpaved rinways, offering less interference.
+- Active Control: Implementing PID loops would allow for computerized stabilization, countering the high-theta instabilities identified during the intial flight test.

 NOTE: This project remains an ongoing study in aerospace engineering, with the next flight test and data collection upcoming.
 I will continue editing this repository, keeping it up to date with the latest developments as they arrive.